K32n31-P4n1c/Git-Commands/README.md

 ### Review History
 Browse and ispect the evolution of project files

-- git log					( Lists version history for the current branch, Check what branch you are currently on )
+- git log					( Display the entire commit history for the current branch, Check what branch you are currently on )

+  - git log --oneline --decorate --all --graph      ( Compresed view with decoration and art )

   - git log --follow [file]			( Lists version history for a file, including renames )

   - git log --author="[User]"			( Lists commit from specific user )

 - git show HEAD					( Show the most recently commit HEAD )

-- git diff [first-branch]...[second-branch]	( Shows content differences between two branches )

 - git show [commit]				( Outputs metadata and content changes of the specified commit )